LAMMA show: History

 The show started in 1982 as a major showcase for the latest agricultural machinery for the local farms, established by small group of local agricultural equipment manufacturers from Lincolnshire, United Kingdom.
 The show has grown beyond recognition to become Britain's largest machinery show.

 Show dates

 The show is traditionally held over 2 days in January each year.

-For 2024 the show will be held on Wednesday and Thursday the 17th and 18th of January.
+For 2026 the show will be held on Wednesday and Thursday 14 and 15 January.